nokout/bash-powerline/README.md

-# bash-powerline
+# nokout:bash-powerline

-Powerline for Bash in pure Bash script.
+Modified Powerline for Bash in pure Bash script with venv support.

 ![bash-powerline](https://raw.github.com/riobard/bash-powerline/master/screenshots/solarized-light.png)

+##Fork
+This has been forked from https://github.com/riobard/bash-powerline I have only added the venv stuff
+I then use it in my dotfiles repo as a submodule.

 ## Features